ai2cm/fv3net/README.md

     # switch back the shared cluster
     kubectl config use-context gke_vcm-ml_us-central1-c_ml-cluster-dev

+At this point, you should have a running microk8s cluster and your kubectl configure to refer to it.
+You can check this be running `kubectl get node` and see if this printout is the same as it was on the GKE cluster.
+If succesful, the commands above will start a docker registry process inside of the cluster than can be used by kuberentes pods.
+By default the network address for this registry is `localhost:32000`.
+To build and push all the docker images to this local repository run

+    REGISTRY=localhost:32000 make push_images

+To install argo in the cluster and other necessary resources, run

+    make deploy

 Finally, to run the integration tests (which also deploys argo and all the necessary manifests), you can run

     make run_integration_tests

 # Code linting checks